Mobile-first is mobile-last

-You do the final check in exactly the same setting as your audience sees it
+Review your content in the same view your audience sees it

 Why it matters

 Nowadays, about ~80% of your audiences see your content on mobile.
-Social, it’s even close to 100%.
-Therefore, in a mobile-first world, you have to create mobile-first content assets.
+For social, it’s close to 100%.

 Usually, you create the assets (on a laptop), upload them, or send them to your email supplier or wherever whatever your process is to publish the content.
 You check the end result (on a laptop) and sign off for publication.